-The Bank continues to maintain a strong average LCR position over the reporting period with a prudent surplus over the bank internal trigger and regulatory requirements.
+The Bank continues to maintain a strong average LCR position over the reporting period with a prudent surplus over the Bank internal trigger and regulatory requirements.

-The Bank monthly average LCR increased to 134% for the third quarter of 2018 compared to 106% for the second quarter of 2018 driven by lower net cash outflows.
+The simple average of the Bank's bimonthly LCR over the third quarter of LCR increased to 190% compared to 167% for the second quarter of 2019 driven by higher HQLA that were maintained to cater for unforeseen fluctuation in net cash outflows.